Recycling

 1999

-A wood recycling program is introduced to the effective program.
+A wood recycling program is introduced into the existing recycling initiatives.

 2006